 Greenhouse Gas Emissions

-GHG emissions, such as carbon dioxide (CO2) are mostly generated by the combustion of fossil fuels at various stages in the paper-making process.
-Methane, another greenhouse gas, is produced when paper and other wastes decompose in landfills.
+GHG emissions, such as carbon dioxide (CO2) are mostly generated by the combustion of fossil fuels at various stages in the papermaking process.
+Methane, another greenhouse gas, is produced when paper and other waste decompose in landfills.

-Resolute relies on the Ontario GHG Emission Reporting Guidelines (February 2012) as a source for the global warming potential (GWP) rates that we use to convert non-carbon dioxide emissions into the standard measure of carbon accounting: carbon dioxide equivalents (CO2e).1
+Resolute relies on the Ontario Guideline for Greenhouse Gas Emissions Reporting (February 2012) as a source for the global warming potential (GWP) rates that we use to convert non-carbon-dioxide emissions into the standard measure of carbon accounting: carbon dioxide equivalents (CO2e).1

 The Greenhouse Gas Protocol is the tool most widely used by governments and businesses to calculate and manage GHG emissions.
 It provides standardized methods and industry-specific calculation tools for corporate accounting and reporting.
 The long-standing partnership of the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) works with a variety of global stakeholders to tackle climate change with GHG inventories and management tools.
 Visit www.ghgprotocol.org for more information.

 To standardize and provide transparency in reporting, operational boundaries are set by tracking GHG emissions under three scopes defined by the Greenhouse Gas Protocol:

 - SCOPE 1 includes "direct emissions," which come from sources owned or controlled by the company, such as the combustion of fuel at the mill to generate heat to dry the paper or to create electricity.